Working for a brighter future

 - Preventing an unnecessary tax break for big manufacturers:

 In 2017, we called for Governor Jay Inslee to veto a corporate giveaway that would have siphoned money out of our communities.

-- Increasing wages and providing paid leave for thousands of hardworking people:
+- Increasing wages and providing paid leave for thousands of people:

-In 2016, voters passed an initiative to raise the statewide minimum wage to $13.50 and provide sick and safe leave – so workers can make a better living and protect their well-being and that of their families.
+In 2016, we contributed to efforts that lead voters to pass an initiative to raise the statewide minimum wage to $13.50 and provide sick and safe leave – so people can make a better living and protect their well-being and that of their loved ones.

 To learn more about our impact, see our coverage in the media and take a look at our 2018-2022 strategic planning framework.
 This framework lays out the strategies and tactics we’re using to achieve major public policy changes in order to build a better Washington state.
-And check out “Increasing Our Impact in 2019.”
+And check out “Meeting the moment: Our impact in 2020.”